I Tried SKIMS Best-Selling Line & Found My Holy Grail Bodysuit

 Size Worn: 3X

 The Fits Everybody henley crop top has a pretty similar feel and fit as the super-cropped tee I also tried on from this collection.
 The buttons were the main differentiator in my opinion.
-I liked that it gave the top a slightly different look and you could undo them to change things up.
+I liked that it gave the top a slightly different look, and you could undo them to change things up.

 Shop SKIMS Fits Everybody Collection